25 Ways to Reduce Monthly Spending and Save More

 11. Read Health Insurance Coverage

-Some health insurers cover part of a gym membership if you meet requirements (like, you know, going for a workout every so often).
+Some of the best health insurance plans cover part of a gym membership if you meet requirements (like, you know, going for a workout every so often)

 12. Use an HSA at Work